mendoce24/becode_check.in.out_button_automatization/README.md

-UNDER THE CONSTRUCTION!!!!

-# Automatised "push the button" code
+# Automated BeCode "push the button" script

-## Usage

-### Important

-- If you follow those steps, keep in mind that your code will be running locally.
-It means that your terminal will be open showing the task running and it relays on your computer to be turned on and not be in sleep mode.

-- In case you just want to run it locally, but is not interested on your terminal displaying the log, take a look at the method BackgroundScheduler (apscheduler).

-- You can also store and run this code in a EC2 instance, feel free.

-1. Install all the requirements
-2. Change the becode token
-3. Run the code

-Voilà.

 ## Project Description

-### Overview

-This project contains a Python script designed to automate attendance recording for a learning institution, specifically designed for use with the BeCode platform.
+This project contains a Python script designed to automate attendance recording for a [My BeCode platform](https://my.becode.org/dashboard).
 The script utilizes the BeCode API to record attendance based on a predefined schedule and the student's current location (at home or on-site).

-### Features
+## Features

 - **Automatic Attendance Recording:** The script automates the process of recording attendance at specified times of the day, considering whether the student is at home or on-site.

 - **Customizable Schedule:** The script allows you to configure the schedule for attendance recording, taking into account specific days of the week and time periods.

 - **Location-Based Recording:** Attendance is recorded differently depending on whether the student is at home or on-site, ensuring accurate tracking.

-### Workflow Integration
+## Workflow Integration

 This project includes a GitHub Actions workflow that triggers the script based on a schedule defined in the workflow configuration.
 The workflow runs the script, records attendance, and logs the results.

-### Usage
+## Usage

-To use this script, you need to provide your personal access token for the BeCode platform as a secret in your GitHub repository settings.
+To use this script make a fork of [this repository](https://github.com/MykolaSenko/becode_check.in.out_button_automatization).
+In order to authenticate with the BeCode API, you need to provide your personal access token for the BeCode platform as a secret in your GitHub repository settings.
 The script will use this token for authentication when making API requests.

-Please refer to the setup and usage instructions in the [**Usage Guide**](USAGE.md) for detailed information on how to configure and run the script.
+You can find your personal access token at **mybecode --> inspect --> network --> fetch/xhr --> name (graph.becode.org) --> headers (request headers) --> authorization**.
+Copy your personal access token and paste it into the **Value** field in the workflow configuration, using this [Tutorial](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md).
+Give a name to your secret **TOKEN**.
+The script will use this token for authentication when making API requests.
+You are set!
+The script will run automatically according to the schedule you defined in the workflow configuration.

+Voilà.
 ### Dependencies

 This script depends on the following Python libraries: